+If the alarm persists in re-arming and giving further alarms; ventilate the motor home (by opening doors and windows) and then check for possible LP gas leaks.
 If the leak cannot be readily found, then close the main valve to the LP tank and turn "off" all gas appliances and then take the motor home to a qualified service technician after the ventilation process is concluded and the doors and windows again shut.